 Miranda is Teem Fish Monitoring’s newest recruit.
 She has an education in mechanical engineering, a background in water planning, project delivery and community outreach and a keenness for environmental conservation and action.
 Miranda wants to use her knowledge and experience to create sustainable solutions for communities around the world.
 Outside of the office, she loves exploring the great outdoors through cycling, paddling, skiing, and rock climbing.

 Ashley is a Video Analyst who graduated from the University of Maine, in Orono, in 2015 with a BS in Marine Biology.
 Following graduation, she began working with the Northeast Fisheries Observer Program as a sea going technician and advancing to a data debriefer during her time with the program.
 Throughout her time at sea, Ashley became familiar with the trawl, gillnet, and longline fisheries, all of which sparked an interest to continue in the pursuit of a career that encompassed a more collaborative approach to fisheries management.
 Ashley is a native New Englander who has a deep passion for preserving the local fishing communities and what they represent.
 Ashley started with Teem Fish in January 2020 and in addition to her Video Analyst role, frequently assists in Project Coordination.
 Outside of the office, she loves hiking, boating, and lounging on the beach.
-She also loves her boyfriend because he is cool.

 Application Engineer & Technology Manager